wheitman-rai/factr_interface/README.md

 # FACTR Interface

 A bridge between FACTR and ROS2.
 Includes force feedback and gravity compensation.
+The main function is `Factr.act(forces)`, which returns the current positions of the FACTR.

 ## Program flow